Order by December 13th to get your order before Christmas! Shop Now

 In terms of how much collagen to take, it’s generally recommended that most adults take at least 10 grams of collagen daily, which can be split into two divided servings or taken at once.
 However, you should always read and follow label directions.

-Lower amounts of about 3 to 5 grams per day may also be supportive of skin health, while higher amounts of about 20 to 30 grams may be best for supporting joint health.
+Lower amounts of about 3 to 5 grams per day may also be supportive of skin health, while higher amounts of about 20 to 30 grams may be best for supporting joint health, such as in a collagen loading protocol.
 When collagen is fermented, such as in our Multi Collagen Capsules, you can reap the benefits of collagen by taking as little as 1.5 grams daily due to how potent it is.

 High-quality collagen supplements are usually tolerated well and unlikely to cause side effects, considering they are often made without common allergens including dairy, nuts, seeds, gluten and soy.